 Something that has helped me hugely during and post-diagnosis has been Facebook groups and Instagram.
 I feel that my differences, frustrations and challenges are fully understood in these spaces.
 I think that having somewhere where we can talk about things that we might not feel comfortable saying to our NT (neurotypical) friends is a blessing.
 You can follow me @squarepeg.community.

-Autistic adults often seem to be overlooked in the media and on social media, where the focus is all to often on parents with children on the spectrum.
-But children grow into adults, and our autism does not leave us with adulthood.
-We need to work to improve the services available to us.
+Autistic adults also often seem to be overlooked by the media, medical professionals and other organisations, where the focus is all too often on parents of autistic children.
+But children grow into adults, and we don’t stop being autistic when we reach adulthood!
+Work needs to be done to improve the services available to us.